FIR filed against ‘The Wire’ editor Siddharth Varadarajan in UP for article on farmer’s death

 Varadarajan on Sunday morning reacted to the FIR registered against him.
 “What’s the IPC [Indian Penal Code] provision for ‘malicious prosecution’,” he asked.
 “Here is the UP Police indulging in it, filing an FIR against me for tweeting about what the grandfather of farmer who was killed in the tractor parade had said on the record!”

+In the article, Hardeep Singh Dibdiba, Navreet Singh’s grandfather, claimed that one of the doctors told him about a bullet wound.
+“We were told by the doctor that they have clearly seen the bullet injury, and then we cremated his body peacefully,” Dibdiba was quoted as saying by The Wire.
+“But we were cheated, as the [postmortem] report that came out did not say that.
+The doctor even told me that even though he had seen the bullet injury, he can do nothing as his hands are tied.”

+However, the doctors have refuted this claim.
+The postmortem analysis, done on January 27 at 2 pm, said that the “cause of death is shock and haemorrhage as a result of ante-mortem head injury”.
+The Delhi Police has also claimed that this was the cause of death.
+The Rampur district magistrate also clarified that no other official statement was made from the side of the authorities.

-The Delhi Police on Saturday became the fifth one to file a case against Congress MP Shashi Tharoor and six journalists for allegedly sharing unverified news about the death of a protesting farmer.
-A few states have imposed sedition charges.
+The Delhi Police on Saturday became the fifth one to file a case against Congress MP Shashi Tharoor and six journalists for allegedly sharing unverified news about Singh’s death.

 Besides Tharoor, the police named India Today journalist Rajdeep Sardesai, National Herald’s senior consulting editor Mrinal Pande, Qaumi Awaz editor Zafar Agha, The Caravan magazine’s editor and founder Paresh Nath, The Caravan editor Anant Nath and its executive editor Vinod K Jose.